 Safe Return to In-Person Instruction and Continuity of Services Plan

 Throughout the COVID-19 pandemic, Springfield Public Schools has focused on creating environments that protect the safety and well-being of students and staff.
 The focus for the 2022-2023 school year is for all SPS students to participate in in-person learning five days a week.
 Throughout the school year, SPS will monitor COVID-19 transmission levels in the community and, in consultation with the Springfield-Greene County Health Department (SGCHD), make modifications to the learning plan if necessary.
-The plan was most recently revised in July 2022.
+The plan was most recently reviewed in December 2022.

 Continuity of Services